ihh/bracery/README.md

 with influences from [regular expression](https://en.wikipedia.org/wiki/Regular_expression) syntax and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

-Bracery is specialized for asynchronous, distributed settings e.g. where the Tracery client is decoupled from the symbol definition store.
+Bracery was designed for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
-Expansion of Bracery expressions occurs using promises, which may e.g. involve calls to web services.
+Expansion of Bracery expressions occurs using promises, which may e.g. involve database queries or calls to web services.
-However, it also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the main API).
+However, Bracery also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the node API).

 # Usage